sachinpatil280/TAF/README.md

 Here you can find a short description of main directories, and it's content

 - configurations - This contains config.ini file, where user can store data like, browser type, application URL and common test data.
-- logs - This folder will be used for creation of logs.
+- fixtures - User can store the all the fixtures.
-- page_objects - In this folder, user can write the page object model stuff and storing code of each application page.
+- page_objects - All the page object model code along with the locators of respective pages can be stored.
 - reports - In this folder, reports will be created.
-- resources - In this folder, requirements.txt file is stored.
+- resources - requirements.txt file is kept to maintain the libraries required.
 - run_jobs - Scripts are saved to run test cases with specific marker.
-- screenshots - On failure, screenshot captured can be stored here. (code snippet: self.driver.save_screenshot(".\\Screenshot\\" + "test_login.png"))
-- test_cases - This folder will consist of test case files.
+- test_cases - This folder will consist of test case files, conftest.py and pytest.ini file.
 - test_data - All required test data can be stored in this folder.
 - utilities - All common/reusable codes are stored in this folder.